NovatecConsulting/boomerang-opentelemetry-plugin/README.md

       url: 'http://localhost:55681/v1/trace' // an optional url for an OpenTelemetry collector
       headers: {}, // an optional object containing custom headers to be sent with each request
-      concurrencyLimit: 10, // an optional limit on pending requests }
+      concurrencyLimit: 10, // an optional limit on pending requests
+      serviceName: 'my-application' // an optional string for defining the service name used in the spans },
+    plugins: {
+      instrument_fetch: true,
+      instrument_xhr: true
+    }
   }
 });